goodrum-harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegates-overview.md

 Harness Delegate connects to Harness Manager over an outbound HTTPS/WSS connection.

 ![](./static/delegates-overview-00.png)

-The Delegate connects to Harness Manager (via SaaS) over a Secure WebSockets channel (WebSockets over TLS).
-The channel is used to send notifications of Delegate task events and to exchange connection heartbeats.
-The channel is not used to send task data itself.
+The delegate connects to Harness Manager (via SaaS) over a Secure WebSockets channel (WebSockets over TLS).
+The channel is used to send notifications of delegate task events and to exchange connection heartbeats.
+The channel is not used to send task data.

-* **Heartbeat** - The Delegate sends a [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)) to notify Harness Manager that it is running.
+* **Heartbeat** - The delegate sends a [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)) to notify Harness Manager that it is running.
-* **Deployment data** - The Delegate sends information retrieved from API calls to Harness Manager for display on the **Deployments** page.
+* **Deployment data** - The delegate sends information that is retrieved from API calls to Harness Manager for display on the **Deployments** page.
-* **Time series and log data for Continuous Verification** - The Delegate connects to the verification providers you configure and sends the data retrieved from those providers to Harness Manager for display in Harness Continuous Verification.
+* **Time series and log data for Continuous Verification** - The delegate connects to the verification providers you configure and sends the data that is retrieved from those providers to Harness Manager for display in Harness Continuous Verification.

 ### Where do I install the delegate?

-* **Evaluating Harness** - When evaluating Harness, you might want to install the Delegate locally.
-Ensure that it has access to the artifact sources, deployment environments, and verification providers you want to use with Harness.
+* **Evaluating Harness** - Consider installing the delegate locally when you evaluate Harness.
+Ensure you provide the delegate access to the artifact sources, deployment environments, and verification providers you want to use in your production installation.
-* **Development, QA, and Production** - The Delegate should be installed behind your firewall and in the same VPC as the micro-services you are deploying.
-The Delegate must have access to the artifact servers, deployment environments, and cloud providers it needs.
+* **Development, QA, and Production** - You should install the delegate behind your firewall and in the same VPC with the microservices you deploy.
+The delegate must have access to the required artifact servers, deployment environments, and cloud providers.

 ### Root vs non-root